UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 1. **Follow GitHub steps**:
-    Make an issue describing the feature/bug fix, then make a new branch based off of dev named after the issue.
+    Make an issue describing the feature/bug fix.
+Then make a new branch based off of dev named after the issue.
+Follow the naming convention that the name of the branch starts with the number of the issue, followed by its title.
+For example, if issue 148 is "simplify API of evaluate function in constraint" (https://github.com/UC-Davis-molecular-computing/nuad/issues/148), then the branch should be named `148-simplify-api-of-evaluate-function-in-constraint`.
+If you go to the issue on GitHub, on the right side under "Development", you can click "Create a branch" to create a branch using this naming convention.
 See [Pushing to the repository dev branch and documenting changes (done on all updates)](#pushing-to-the-repository-dev-branch-and-documenting-changes-done-on-all-updates) below for more details.

 2. **add unit tests reproducing bug**:
     If this is a bug fix, *first* add unit tests reproducing it.
 Depending on the exact sort of input/behavior that causes the bug, this may not be straightforward.
 However, if it is due to faulty logic in a reducer or middleware, then generally one can add a unit test that just calls the reducer/middleware to reproduce the bug.
 Bugs in view code are less straightforward to unit test.